-This is bad enough in public forums like Twitter, on magazine covers and movie screens, but when parents do it at home, it is deeply troubling because it can lead to serious health complications.
+This is bad enough in public forums like Twitter, on magazine covers and movie screens, but when parents fat shame their kids at home, it is deeply troubling because it can lead to serious health complications.

 - Never talk about to your child about their body size, shape and weight in a tone that is not completely neutral

-- Never talk about your child’s body size, shape and weight to someone else
+- Don’t talk about your child’s body size, shape and weight to someone else

-- Never talk about the body size, shape and weight of yourself, your friends, family members, celebrities, or any other person
+- Avoid talk about the body size, shape and weight of yourself, your friends, family members, celebrities, or any other person